molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 `registerParameterChangedCallback()`_ and `unregisterParameterChangedCallback()`_), parameter value removal
 (methods `registerParameterRemovedCallback()`_ and `unregisterParameterRemovedCallback()`_) and parent change (methods `registerParentChangedCallback()`_ and `unregisterParentChangedCallback()`_).

+A notable difference between dynamic properties and control-parameters is that the latter always possess a default value which gets returned by the associated getter function if a parameter value has not been explicitly set.
+Control-parameter default values are exported and accessible as static attributes of classes that follow the naming scheme *CDPL.<PN>.ControlParameterDefault* (*<PN>* = *CDPL* sub-package name; example:
+`CDPL.Chem.ControlParameterDefault`_).

 Data I/O Framework
 ------------------